NateEag/how-i-code/drafts/how-to-get-hired.rst

 Here is the `best Git tutorial I know of
 <https://www.sbf5.com/~cduan/technical/git/>`__.

-This `OS X-only UI <https://gitup.co/>`__ is the most promising open-source Git tool I've seen.
+This `OS X-only UI <https://gitup.co/>`__ is the most promising open-source graphical Git tool I've seen (the best one there is, including the Git CLI, is `magit <https://magit.vc/>`__).
 Most serious Git users wind up learning to use the command-line interface pretty well, but theoretically it's not necessary.

 Note that as you learn the advanced corners of Git, there will likely come a moment when you think "Oh crap, I just deleted the last week of work!"